 The Department of Biochemistry has set compensation rates for graduate student stipends.
-Compensation rates vary and academic averages (as calculated by the Department and SGPS) and external/internal funding will decide how your compensation rate is set.
+Compensation rates vary and external/internal funding will decide how your compensation rate is set.
 Please consult with your Faculty Supervisor or the Graduate Administrator if you have any questions on the makeup of your rate.
 Your compensation rate will be indicated in the initial offer letter and in the Minimum Financial Package Letter after you start your program.